 What makes Juniper extraordinary is the space it creates, a space of diverse community, where teenagers from all over the country, with vastly different life experiences, can meet and bond over a shared love for the art of words.
 At the heart of the Institute are daily multi-genre workshops.
 Working with faculty and a core group of peers, participants generate new work, revise work in progress, and form a supportive community of young writers who are committed to sharing and receiving feedback on their writing.
 Other activities include field trips to area museums and literary destinations, as well as hands-on studio sessions.

 A limited number of scholarships are available; the scholarship and priority application deadline is March 1, 2018.

 A typical day at Juniper is centered around activities related to “the writer’s life.”
 Young writers work on developing their own writing in workshop, craft, and studio sessions.
 For more information about each of these aspects, check out our Curriculum.
 Throughout the day, Young Writers will eat three meals at UMass’ award winning dining facilities.

 In the evening, Program Assistants facilitate activities in the residence hall.
 Activities may include anything from “literary salon” discussions to open-mic readings.
-This is also an opportunity for participants to read and write, work on their bookmaking, or develop their performance pieces.
+This is also an opportunity for participants to read and write, work on their studio projects, or develop their performance pieces.
 In the past, participants have also used their evening free time to share their writing informally with their peers and PAs.
 We enforce a mandatory curfew of 11:00 p.m.